ondrejmokry/UnrolledLS/README.md

 ## Data avalibility

-As the data are quite large, they can be obtained on request from the project coordinator Ondrej Mokry (xmokry12@vut.cz).
+As the data are quite large, they can be obtained on request from the project coordinator Ondřej Mokrý (xmokry12@vut.cz).

 ## Acknowledgement